-A lot of efforts in crafting a brand essence lead to pages, pages and even more pages.
+A lot of effort in crafting a brand essence leads to pages, pages and even more pages.
 The most horrifying example I’ve ever seen was the essence of a brand described in 11 pages in a Word document.
 And believe it or not, this was done by one of the leading positioning agencies on their own brand… A strong brand equals focus and hence has a good elevator pitch.
-A short story that’s credible for the brand, distinct from competition and relevant to the brand’s audience.
+A credible short story for the brand, distinct from the competition and relevant to the brand’s audience.

-ADVICE: Make sure that you have clarity on your elevator pitch ingredients: your target audience and its needs, what differentiates you from competition and why your audience should believe what you say.
+ADVICE: Make sure you have clarity on your elevator pitch ingredients: your target audience and its needs, what differentiates you from the competition and why your audience should believe what you say.

 A strong brand is one of the most important assets of every company.
 Strong brands are made, not born.
 It’s nurture over nature.
-The key to a successful brand is a clear definition of what you do and for whom you do it.
+The key to a successful brand is clearly defining what you do and for whom you do it.
 It’s about nailing that essence and living by it.
-This will give you clarity and commitment internally and it will inspire the right actions.
+This will give you clarity and commitment internally and inspire the right actions.
 Externally it helps you drive a consistent and relevant customer experience.
 And as we’ve seen: healthier revenues and margins.

 Want to know how we can help you evaluate your brand?
 Contact UP.